zenml-io/blog.zenml.io/_posts/2022-06-17-github-actions-orchestrator.md

 ## Run the pipeline

 That was quite a lot of setup, but luckily we're (almost) done now.
-Let's execute the python script that "runs" our pipeline and take a look at what happens:
+Let's execute the python script that "runs" our pipeline and quickly discuss what it is doing:
 ```bash
 python run.py
 ```

-1) ZenML will build a Docker image with our pipeline code and all the requirements installed and push it to the GitHub container registry.
+This script runs a ZenML pipeline using our active GitHub stack.
+The orchestrator will now build a Docker image with our pipeline code and all the requirements installed and push it to the GitHub container registry.
-2) The orchestrator will write a [GitHub Actions workflow file](https://docs.github.com/en/actions/using-workflows/about-workflows) to the directory `.github/workflows`.
-Pushing this workflow file will trigger the executing of our ZenML pipeline.
-We'll explain later at how to automate this step, but for our first pipeline run there is one last configuration step we need to do.
+Once the image is pushed, the orchestrator will write a [GitHub Actions workflow file](https://docs.github.com/en/actions/using-workflows/about-workflows) to the directory `.github/workflows`.
+Pushing this workflow file will trigger the actual execution of our ZenML pipeline.
+We'll explain later at how to automate this step, but for our first pipeline run there is one last configuration step we need to do: We need to make sure our GitHub Actions are allowed to pull the Docker image that ZenML just pushed.

-### ...

-Now that our Docker image is pushed, we need to allow GitHub Actions to pull this image:
 1) Head to `https://github.com/users/<GITHUB_USERNAME>/packages/container/package/zenml-github-actions` (replace `<GITHUB_USERNAME>` with your GitHub username) and select `Package settings` on the right side:
 ![Package permissions step 1](../assets/posts/github-actions-orchestrator/package_permissions_0.png)
 2) In the `Manage Actions access` section, click on `Add Repository`:
 ![Package permissions step 2](../assets/posts/github-actions-orchestrator/package_permissions_1.png)
 3) Search for your forked repository `github-actions-orchestrator-tutorial` and give it read permissions.
 Your package settings should then look like this:
 ![Package permissions step 3](../assets/posts/github-actions-orchestrator/package_permissions_2.png)
-### Commit and push the workflow

-Congratulations on coming so far!
+Done!
 Now all that's left to do is commit and push the workflow file:
 ```bash
 git add .github/workflows
 git commit -m "Add ZenML pipeline workflow"